xela6134/study-materials/COMP2041/week10/exam.md

 unknown: 1 time(s)
 ```

+Your output should exactly match the example above.

 Assume there only exists one `.` in the filename (No files such as `hi.cpp.py`)

 ### Question 3.